 Want to know more about each type of public transportation in St Petersburg?
-If so read below.
+If so keep reading below.

-To help you getting around the city we have summarized all the information you need to know about each form of St Petersburg Russia transportation.
-To get started, just click on a topic below to fast-track to that section.
+To help you getting around the city we have summarized all the information you need to know about each form of transportation.
+To get started, just click on one of the travel options below.

 The Saint Petersburg Metro is extremely deep and beautiful, but not as extensive or extravagant as Moscow's Metro.
 It was dug by nearly free peasant labor in the 1930s and - after a break for World War II - finished in the 1950s.
 The metro has five colour-coded, numbered metro lines, and is one of the most popular means of transport among Petersburg residents.
 Definitely your best choice to travel in St Petersburg, and a must-see for first time visitors!

 The bus network in St Petersburg is cheap and very extensive, but not particularly easy for foreigners to use, especially if you cannot understand Cyrillic.

 Almost identical from buses (although much more environmentally friendly), trolleybuses has an extensive network like the bus and the tram, and it's an other efficient way to travel in St Petersburg, though isn't a quick option, and like the bus can be very crowded during early morning and late afternoon.

 Russia's Northern capital is not a biker-friendly city, in fact you can barely see a bike lane, but the city is flat, so very easy to cycling around.
-However, when cycling on the street of St Petersburg you should be particularly careful at cars.
+However, when cycling on the street of Saint Petersburg you should be particularly careful at cars and at the holes.
 Russian drivers are known to be careless and driving fast, and the streets may have holes, depending in which area you go.
-So stay alert and never go on the main road.
+So stay alert!

-There are a lot of Taxis in the Northern Capital, some are legal, other are not.
+There are a lot of local taxis in the Northern Capital, some are legal, other are not.
 You can find them anywhere in the city, especially along the major thoroughfares.
-To get a taxi, you can easily ask your hotel, simply flag down one on the street on your own, or much better, book one in advance on the internet through a third party system like Uber or Yandex.
+To get a taxi, you can easily ask your hotel, flag down one on the street on your own, or much better, book one in advance on the internet through a third party system like Uber or Yandex.
 Unfortunately, Russian language can be an obstacle, so better you ask someone to help you with your booking.

 The Marshrutka is basically a private minibus running on a fixed route throughout the city.
-These minibuses are very popular in St Petersburg as per the whole Russia because they are fast, cheap, on time, and particularly useful for getting to the suburbs, and anywhere in the city.
+These minibuses are very popular in St. Petersburg as per the whole Russia because they are fast, cheap, on time, and particularly useful for getting to the suburbs, and anywhere in the city.
 Definitely a great option for Russians, but not really for foreigners unless Russian language can be understood.

 Known as Aquabus, these yellow taxi boats are a new public transport becoming very popular among Petersburg residents, mostly those living on the islands.
 They are inexpensive and offer three routes through the city and now one out to the island of Kronshtadt.
 For a visitor could be an interesting and cheap option to travel in St Petesburg, but limited and difficult if you don't speak Russian.

 Written by Davide C.